invisibleXML/ixml/misc/proposal-F-S.md

 For background, use cases, some discussion of design choices, and examples of how pragmas as defined here could be used in the use cases, see the document (pragmas.md)[pragmas.md] in this directory.
-In that document, the proposals made here are referred to as namespaces proposal S and pragmas proposal F.
+In that document, the proposal made here is referred to as namespaces proposal S and pragmas proposal F.

+We believe that the examples given in (pragmas.md)[pragmas.md] demonstrate that the proposal outlined here satisfies the known use cases for pragmas.

 ## Pragmas